ETIQUETTE AND CUSTOMS IN INDONESIA

 It is not considered impolite to burp, and can even be regarded as a sign of appreciation of a good meal, therefore Indonesians generally do not excuse themselves after burping.
 Spitting is particularly common during the fasting month.
 Some strict Muslims refuse to swallow their own saliva while fasting, and spit saliva onto the ground or in the street.
 Gargling and spitting is part of the ritual cleansing before Muslim prayers.
 In some places people spit betelnut juice.

-According to expat.or.id: “It is not common for traditional and less educated people in Indonesia to carry handkerchiefs or tissues, and often they do not understand how diseases are spread.
-Therefore it is not unusual to see people coughing or sneezing openly without attempting to cover their mouth or nose.
-If your domestic staff or driver have this habit, it would be best to explain to them your concerns and then provide them with some tissues and ask them to cover their mouth or nose when coughing and sneezing.
-Alternately, you might suggest they cough or sneeze into their sleeve (not their hands as it spreads the germs when they come into contact with other things).
+Traditional and less educated people in Indonesia are not accustomed to carrying handkerchiefs or tissues, and they often do not understand how diseases are spread.
+Therefore, it is not unusual to see people coughing or sneezing in public without covering their mouth or nose.
+If your domestic staff or driver have this habit, you should explain your concerns to them and provide them with tissues, asking them to cover their mouth or nose when coughing or sneezing.
+Alternatively, you could suggest that they cough or sneeze into their sleeve rather than their hands, as this prevents germs from spreading when they come into contact with other things.
 [Source: expat.or.id ***]

-Mosques and shrines are sometimes not open to women or non-Muslims.
+Mosques and temples are sometimes not open to women or non-Muslims or have a separate area for them.
 One should ask for permission before entering.
 Those that do welcome them expect them to be appropriately dressed: no shorts, short skirts, revealing halter tops or exposed shoulders.
 Mosques that allow women often require them to at least wear a head scarf.
 Some require them to cover their entire bodies, except the face, hands and feet, and not wear trousers.
 Sometimes mosques provide women who don’t have one with a head scarf.
 Sometimes they have robes for men wearing shorts.

 The Muslim faithful are expected to remove their shoes and wash their feet in a sacred basin before they enter the mosque.
 If no water is available Muslims are supposed to wash themselves with sand.
 Foreign visitors can usually get away with just removing their shoes and are not required to wash their feet.
 In any case, make sure you feet or socks are clean.
 Dirty feet in a mosques are regarded as an insult to Islam.
 In large mosques you remove your shoes and place them on a shelf in a place with a number under it.